BitBoxSwiss/bitbox02-firmware/BUILD.md

 make jlink-flash-bootloader
 ```

+You need to install the [BitBox02 Python Library](py/README.md) before you can flash the built firmware.

 Load the firmware by the bootloader (requires loading bootloader.bin by JLink, if not already loaded on the device):
 ```
 make flash-dev-firmware